 - the information collected and retained in our records is correct and up-to-date,

 - and that they can access their information for review.

-FSMP recognises that the information we collect is often of a highly sensitive nature and as an organisation we have adopted the highest privacy compliance standards relevant to FSMP to ensure personal information is protected.
+FSM recognises that the information we collect is often of a highly sensitive nature and as an organisation we have adopted the highest privacy compliance standards relevant to FSM to ensure personal information is protected.

-For administrative and billing purposes, and to enable the patients to be attended to by other medical practitioners at FSMP, patient information is shared between the medical practitioners and other health providers at the medical centre.
-FSMP and the medical practitioners may collect personal information regarding patients (including health information) for the purpose of providing medical services and treatment.
+For administrative and billing purposes, and to enable the patients to be attended to by other tenanted doctors at FSM, patient information is shared between the medical practitioners/tenanted doctors and other health providers at the medical service provider.
+FSM and the medical practitioners/tenanted doctors may collect personal information regarding patients (including health information) for the purpose of providing medical services and treatment.

 Personal information collected will generally include:

 - the patient’s name, address, telephone number and Medicare number,